konstantinsb/ImageSearchAPI/README.md

 Hello everyone!
-Its my first project in GitHUb.
+Its my first project on GitHub.
 Test for Ios junior job